Conducting Research with Participants at Elevated Risk for Suicide: Considerations for Researchers

 What are the issues to anticipate and plan for when participants come to the end of their study participation due to early termination, study completion, or a participant death?

 Studies which enroll participants endorsing recent/active suicidal ideation and behavior need plans in place for the end of study participation as it impacts patient safety and welfare, most importantly in cases when individuals are not engaged in ongoing care.
-Two issues that need attention include end of study procedures: 1) to assess that individuals are safe and have information that will help them stay safe (e.g., hotline numbers, clinic resources), and relatedly, 2) assuring that individual are not being “abandoned” without care by providing linkages to care when needed.
+Two issues that need attention include end of study procedures: 1) to assess that individuals are safe and have information that will help them stay safe (e.g., crisis line numbers, clinic resources), and relatedly, 2) assuring that individual are not being “abandoned” without care by providing linkages to care when needed.
 Because many questions remain regarding the longer-term benefit of interventions, investigators may also wish to invite those terminating the initial study early to continue to participate in follow-up assessments, and/or allow the review of their records from health systems or other systems relevant to the study population (i.e., justice, schools) so that outcome data can continue to be collected.

 In the case of a patient death, what protocol is in place for contact with the family, and support of research staff?